jun-elli/final-project-java/README.md

 To run locally you need:

-* Have a MySql Database called `bank`
+* Create a MySql Database called `bank`
 * Remember to change your username and password for the DB in the file `src / main / resources / application.properties`
-* ~~Once the apps starts, it will run a pre-population of the DB (see AppApplication.java) if you set this boolean to true boolean allowRepopulateDB = false;~~
+* Run the spring boot application once, so it can generate the necessary tables in the DB for you (runs in localhost:8080 by default)
+* Stop the application
-* Run the `bankData.sql` script to populate your DB
+* Run the `bankData.sql` script in MySQL Workbench to populate your DB with temporary data
-* Run the application (runs in localhost:8080 by default)
+* Run the application again
 * Use the attached POSTMAN collection to test endpoints

 ## Structure